lauracosgrove/longitudinal-final/EDA.md

 ![](EDA_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-Choose a poisson-distributed outcome and check diagnostics for overdispersion.
+Choose a poisson-distributed and negative-binomial distributed outcome and check diagnostics for overdispersion.

 # Exploratory Mean and Trajectory Plots